RingCentral pricing: Hidden fees + 6 Other things to know

 Pricing: $39 per room per month paid annually or $49 per room per month paid monthly

 RingCentral’s Rooms add-on allows you to set up a conference room solution for your existing video plan.
-Just keep in mind it’s only compatible with enterprise grade hardware from HP Poly and Yealink if you’re using legacy desk phone hardware.
+Just keep in mind it’s only compatible with enterprise-grade hardware, such as HP Poly and Yealink, if you’re using legacy desk phone hardware.
+Here are the features you can expect to get if you sign up for this add-on:

 • Join third-party meetings